Kupie/WanderingQoL/README.md

 #### Cheats
 - Allow up to 13 workers per building (Only works with Hotkeys, for now)
   - This is 13 because if there are more, the game marks the building as "Destroyed"
+  - Shows worker counts in the building name, since the GUI does not reflect the cheat

 ##### Planned future Features
 - Skip Credits Videos (It seems that BepInEx does not load Chainloader till *after* the videos, so this has proved more difficult than expected